oceanhackweek/ohw19-projects-TMIVP/README.md

 ### The Solution

-*This needs to be expanded upon once we have more specifics*

-Our group used the principles of cross-correlation to vertically search profiles and match features to a template.
+Our group used the principles of cross-correlation to vertically search profiles and match expected oceanographic profile feature templates to real user data.

-<span style="color:red">**WHY THIS KIND OF TEMPLATE?
-WHAT'S THE JUSTIFICATION?**</span>

-using template that you expectto find in yuour data depending on location etc
+TMIFVP currently supplies three typical templates for matching.

 ***

 ### Steps to Achieve Profile Nirvana
 #### 1. User provides two 1-dimensional arrays to the interface, one of which is temperature (for the purpose of this example; multiple variables are possible) and the other depth.
 Those two arrays are returned as a table and visualized profiles.
-<span style="color: red">**CHECK THAT THIS IS TRUE, SET UP FUNCTION TO DO SO.** </span>

 *Example Table and Graph*

-**USER CAN ADD A TEMPLATE THAT ISN'T AVAILABLE, AND WE ALSO HAVE THREE TEMPLATES 1 EXPONENTIAL 2 GAUSSIAN AND 3 STEP TO CHOOSE FROM**
 Depth = y | Temperature = x
 --- | ---
 5  | 29.66